 - In expressions the variables need not use

-signes in their names. - Strings are concatenated together by spaces
+$signes in their names. - Strings are concatenated together by spaces

 We can write complex programs in our AWK actions to process the input fields.